jas-chen/karma-sourcemap-writer/README.md

   ```

 7. Generate clean coverage report
-  > At this stage there will be lots of info in the report such as webpack generated code and npm modules, we have to run a script to remove them.
+  > At this stage this report contains lots of unrelated coverage information, we have to run a script to remove them.
 Thanks to @otbe for [the solution](https://github.com/SitePen/remap-istanbul/issues/51#issuecomment-216466344).
   ![demo 2](./demo/demo_3.png)

   Create a node script and execute it.